asdf-vm/asdf-ruby/README.md

 ### `.ruby-version` file

 asdf uses the `.tool-versions` for auto-switching between software versions.
-To ease migration, you can you have it read an existing `.ruby-version` file to find out what version of Ruby should be used.
+To ease migration, you can have it read an existing `.ruby-version` file to find out what version of Ruby should be used.
 To do this, add the following to `$HOME/.asdfrc`: